antoineQue/kali_install/README.md

 # kali_install
-Bash script used to install all needed tools on a new kali machine
+Bash script used to install all needed tools on a new kali machine.
+Update, upgrade

 # Tools
-VIA APT
+__VIA APT__
+* virtualbox-guest-x11
+* apt-transport-https
 * gobuster
 * crackmapexec
 * terminator